-Make sure your car has the following to give it a better chance of selling:
+Make sure your car or campervan has the following to give it a better chance of selling:

 - No outstanding fees

 - Up-to-date road user charges (RUC)